MTG/freesound/_docs/api/source/authentication.rst

 ======================  =====================================================
 ``code``                In case user accepts, a ``code`` parameter will be included with a temporary authorization code that you will need to continue with the authentication process.
 ``error``               In case user denies access to your application, an ``error`` parameter will be included with the value "access_denied".
 ``state``               This parameter contains the string that you included in Step 1 (only if provided, see above).
-This string might be useful to indetify requests or user sessions.
+This string might be useful to identify requests or user sessions.
 ``original_path``       This is just a parameter Freesound uses to provide the 'login as another user' option.
 You can forget about this one ;)
 ======================  =====================================================